CosmWasm/sylvia-book/src/basics/reusability.md

 We now have enough background to create an `interface` ourselves.
-Let's say we started working on some other contract and found out that we would like to restrict access to modify state of the contract.
-We will create new `Whitelist` interface which only responsibility will be managing a list of admins.
+Let's say we started working on some other contract and found out that we would like to restrict access to modify the state of the contract.
+We will create a new `Whitelist` interface which only responsibility will be managing a list of admins.
-Normally I would suggest to switch from single crate to workspace repository, but to simplify this example I will keep working on a single crate repository.
+Usually I would suggest switching from a single crate to a workspace repository, but to simplify this example, I will keep working on a single crate repository.

-We would like to be able to access the list of `admins` via query.
-Let's create new response type in `src/responses.rs`:
+We want to be able to access the list of `admins` via query.
+Let's create a new response type in `src/responses.rs`:

 ```rust,noplayground